-In Lean manufacturing processes, production workers have daily responsibilities for basic preventive maintenance, such as checking oil levels, checking the condition of filters and inspecting whether nuts and bolts are tight.
+At Lean manufacturing processes, production workers have daily responsibilities for basic preventive maintenance, such as checking oil levels, checking the condition of filters and inspecting that nuts and bolts are tight.

 Identifying and closing the gap between the current and desired situation during a Lean transformation or any other process improvement effort.

 In a Lean management system, everyone is involved in problem solving.
 Two characteristics are leading here: